AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 At the end, we can unlock the mutex, as the integrity has been satisfied.

+## Conclusion
+We have implemented solution for Savages problem with multiple chefs.
+Savages eat only together, they wait for each other, the chefs cook only when the pot is empty, each chef cooks only one serving.
+Chefs and savages do not mix up.

+In the code, we used multiple synchronization mechanisms, that have been described in section Savage Behaviour.
 ## Sources
 - [Seminar 2023-04](https://www.youtube.com/watch?v=54zi8qdBjdk&ab_channel=Mari%C3%A1n%C5%A0ebe%C5%88a)
 - [Seminar 2022-05](https://www.youtube.com/watch?v=iotYZJzxKf4&ab_channel=Paraleln%C3%A9programovanieadistribuovan%C3%A9syst%C3%A9my)